bakhe8/Master/deployment.md

 ### ✅ Documentation & Meta
 - **`README.md`**: The README is up-to-date with the latest features and instructions.
 - **`changelog.md`**: The changelog is updated with the correct version number and release date.
 - **`preview.png`**: A high-quality preview image (1280x960px) exists in the root directory and accurately represents the theme's homepage.
+This is a crucial file for the Salla marketplace.

 ## Step 2: Versioning with Git